amiturgman/video-tagging/README.md

 **Usage**

 Point/single - On a certain frame, click the video screen.
-Every click will move the tag to a new one:
+Every click will move the tag to a new one.
+Select tags for this location by clicking the tags below.:
 ![Alt text](assets/images/singlepoint.png?raw=true "Title")

 Point/multiple - On a certain frame, click the video screen.
 Every click adds a new tag: